 Oral surgery isn’t something most people actually look forward to, but it is something most people will have to face at some point in their lives.
-Whether you’ll need your wisdom teeth removed, or you’re faced with facial trauma that requires the expertise of a specialist like one of our oral surgeons, men and women in Macomb should feel confident and comfortable during their procedure.
+Whether you’ll need your wisdom teeth removed, or you’re faced with facial trauma that requires the knowledge of a specialist like one of our oral surgeons, men and women in Galesburg should feel confident and comfortable during their procedure at AOS.

 Because our oral surgeons believe in fully educating their patients on every aspect of their surgery prior to their surgery date, we want to specifically help you prepare for your recovery process by providing hygiene and diet tips to follow after your oral surgery.

 One of the biggest things you can do after you see one of our oral surgeons for surgery is to take care of your mouth properly.
 You may think that you should avoid hygiene altogether for an extended period of time after your procedure; however, you definitely don’t want to avoid proper oral hygiene—both for your sake and for the sake of others around you!

 Immediately after oral surgery, patients in Galesburg should avoid direct contact with their surgical sites.
 Some surgeries require a gentle rinse on the day of surgery, while others may allow the use of a soft bristle toothbrush to clean the unaffected teeth.
 Patients may also use a Waterpik to rinse debris from their mouth and flush out anything that may be trapped between their teeth.

 After the day of surgery, our oral surgeons ask patients to maintain traditional oral hygiene, while still being careful not to disrupt their surgical sites.
 Men and women should brush twice a day, floss and use an antibacterial mouthwash once a day, and attend post-op appointments required by our doctors.

 What You Should (And Shouldn’t) Eat After Oral Surgery